natasha0801/WSER-Analysis/README.md

             <li>Note that the aid station list can be modified depending which splits are available; however, using more splits (especially those later in the race) will yield more accurate results.</li>
       </ul>
       </li>
+      <li><b>Visualizations</b>: uses Python/SQL to create plots of finisher distributions as well as splits for individual finishers.
+The included file contains splits from 2023, but can be run with any historical data of the same format (available on the WSER website).</li>
 </ul>